 We highly recommend you pick up at least one extra set of propellers for your chosen drone, plus the tools needed to change them up when one breaks.
 Selecting a drone with protectors is a smart move, limiting both damage to the craft and injury to persons or property damage for clumsy flights and landings.

 An extra battery, or six, never hurts either.
 You are likely to get about 5 minutes of flight time from the average cheap drone.
 Times reduce quickly when using the blade protectors and even faster when operating an attached camera.
 Many cheap drones skip the camera though, so that may not be a concern.
 For our Syma X5C, a $30 quadcopter, we were able to pick up a six pack of batteries with charger for $18.
 Additional propellers cost about $5.

-Parents, you may opt to skip the extra batteries, let’s be honest, if the drone only flies for 5 minutes then needs to charge for 90 minutes, that’s built in quiet time.
+Parents, you may opt to skip the extra batteries, let’s be honest, if the drone only flies for 5 minutes then needs to charge for 90 minutes, that’s built-in quiet time.
 You may also consider taking a look at our list of best drones for kids, for some alternative drone style options.

 As with any electronic device, there are those little things that help improve the experience.
-We’ve thought it through, from the basic cables to attach things, extra batteries and propellers all the way up to a safety vest and a launch pad.
+We’ve thought it through, from the basic cables to attached things, extra batteries and propellers all the way up to a safety vest and a launch pad.
 These are the accessories we think you need to get the most out of your drone.

 Do I need a pilot’s license?

 Legally speaking, a toy class drone, or quadcopter that weighs less than 0.55 lbs including any attachments or payload, can be flown in the US in open areas, away from airports and buildings without a license.
 You cannot fly over top of people.
 Drones that weigh more than 0.55 lbs technically require to be registered with the FAA and given an aircraft identification number, but you still do not need a license as long as you stick to some rules.